sintefmath/JutulDarcy.jl/README.md

 You can then run any of the examples in the `examples` directory by including them.

 # Additional examples and further reading
-As per Julia tradition, the documentation is fairly sparse at the moment.
-Please see the [examples](examples/) folder for more information.
+The [documentation](https://sintefmath.github.io/JutulDarcy.jl/dev/) is still work in progress, but contains a fair bit of useful information.
+In addition, see the [examples](examples/) folder for more information.
+Some functionality is also demonstrated in the [tests](https://github.com/sintefmath/JutulDarcy.jl/tree/main/test).
 There are also examples in [JutulExamples](https://github.com/sintefmath/JutulExamples.jl) that may occasionally be a bit out of date.

 *Internals and undocumented functions are subject to change at this time.
 However, the main interface for the reservoir simulator itself seen in the examples should be fairly stable.*